rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

         dcsa_council_reps AT darwin.cam.ac.uk<br/>
         Jacob MOSS<br/>
         <p align="justify">
-Jacob is a first year PhD student at the Computer Lab where he researches machine learning applied to pharmacological problems.<br><br>
+Daniel is a third year PhD student at the Department of Medicine working on new therapeutics to treat lung cancer.<br><br>

 The College Council Reps are elected by the students to represent them in College Council meetings and other college committees.
 They also report the business of College Council to the DCSA, and provide feedback to college on student interests.
 One rep is elected in November, and the other is elected in May.
         </p>